 Were You Deceived into Buying Unsuitable Securities because of False Information?

 Securities fraud involving false information has recently become widespread, with many investors being deceived and manipulated into purchasing unsuitable securities such as subprime mortgage products and private placements.
 Brokers and brokerage firms have a duty to conduct business with their investors in good faith.
 Knowingly or recklessly distributing false or incomplete information to clients is a form of securities fraud for which both the broker and the brokerage firm may be held liable.

-We have won hundreds of millions of dollars in losses for clients nationwide, including in cities such as Los Angeles, San Francisco, Columbus, Cincinnati, New York, Indianapolis and Tampa.
 For assistance with your securities fraud claim, complete our online form for a free case evaluation.